-During puberty, people with this condition develop some secondary sex characteristics, such as increased muscle mass, deepening of the voice, and development of male pattern body hair.
-The penis and scrotum (the sac of skin that holds the testes) grow larger during this period.
-In addition to these changes typical of adolescent boys, some affected males may also experience breast enlargement (gynecomastia).
-Men with this disorder are generally unable to father children (infertile).
+During puberty, people with this condition develop some male secondary sex characteristics, such as increased muscle mass, deepening of the voice, and development of male pattern facial and body hair.
+In addition to these changes typical of adolescent boys, some affected individuals may also experience breast enlargement (gynecomastia).
+Despite having testes, people with this disorder are generally unable to father children (infertile).

 Children with 17-beta hydroxysteroid dehydrogenase 3 deficiency are often raised as girls.
 About half of these individuals adopt a male gender role in adolescence or early adulthood.

 17-beta hydroxysteroid dehydrogenase 3 deficiency is a rare disorder.
 Researchers have estimated that this condition occurs in approximately 1 in 147,000 newborns.
 It is more common in the Arab population of Gaza, where it affects 1 in 200 to 300 people.

 Mutations in the HSD17B3 gene cause 17-beta hydroxysteroid dehydrogenase 3 deficiency.
 The HSD17B3 gene provides instructions for making an enzyme called 17-beta hydroxysteroid dehydrogenase 3.
 This enzyme is active in the testes, where it helps to produce testosterone from a weaker precursor androgen called androstenedione.